phrp720/aw-sync-suite/aw-sync-center/README.md

 2. **Choose a Docker Compose Configuration**:

    - For the secure setup with Bearer token authentication:
+     - Read the [Generating Bearer Tokens](#generating-bearer-tokens) section to create tokens for authentication.
+     - Run the following command:
     ```bash
     docker-compose -f docker-compose-with-nginx.yml up -d
     ```